-Are you currently using Raspberry Pi 4 and looking forward to the release of the Pi 5?
+Are you currently using Raspberry Pi 4 and looking forward to the release date of the Raspberry Pi 5?
 It has been a decade since the launch of the first generation Raspberry Pi.
-Ten years after Raspberry Pi 1 became available to the public, people are gearing up for Raspberry Pi 5.
+More than ten years after Raspberry Pi 1 became available to the public, people are gearing up for Raspberry Pi 5.

 Many users are excited about what to expect from the fifth generation of Raspberry Pi.
 In this article, we’ll tell you all you need to know before its launch.
 We will also answer some common questions people are asking about the new Raspberry Pi.